michelcrypt4d4mus/pdfalyzer/README.md

 # THE PDFALYZER
-A PDF analysis tool geared towards visualizing the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the various kinds of binary data within the PDF for hidden potentially malicious content.
+A PDF analysis tool geared towards visualizing the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the binary streams embedded in the PDF for hidden potentially malicious content.

 The Pdfalyzer makes heavy use of YARA (via [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer)) for matching/extracting byte patterns.
 [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer) actually began its life as The Pdfalyzer's matching engine.